 - Witness – as we have received the gift of faith by means of many other witnesses in our lives, we too will offer others our understanding of faith, inviting people to encounter Jesus Christ for themselves.
 We witness in our conversations and we witness in the way that we live our lives.

-Let’s build one another up as we become fully devoted followers of Jesus Christ, disciples.
+At United Protestant Church we strive to build one another up as we become fully devoted followers of Jesus Christ.